Innovis Privacy Notice

 How We Use Personal Information

 In addition to providing consumer reports to our customers, Innovis uses personal information to support our business functions, such as maintaining data integrity and accuracy and for fraud prevention, information security, legal support, and statistical analysis.
 We also access personal information when contacted by consumers in order to authenticate and assist consumers regarding their Innovis Credit Reports.

 Disclosure of Personal Information to Third Parties

-When data furnishers provide us with personal information, that information may be sent to affiliates and data vendors to improve the quality or accuracy of the personal information in consumer reports and other services that we provide to customers.
+When data furnishers provide us with personal information, that information may be sent to our affiliates and third-party data vendors to improve the quality or accuracy of the personal information in consumer reports and other services that we provide to our customers.

-When our customers provide us with personal information in order to access services, that personal information may be sent to our affiliates, subcontractors, or technology and data vendors that assist in the services.
+When our customers provide us with personal information in order to access our services, that personal information may be sent to our affiliates, subcontractors, or third-party technology and data vendors that assist us in providing the services.

-Disclosure of Personal Information for Legal and Safety Reasons
+Disclosure of Personal Information for Legal, Safety, and Other Reasons

 Security Measures to Protect Personal Information

-Security of personal information is important to Innovis.
-Innovis has put security measures into place to protect the confidentiality of personal information we collect.
+The security of personal information is important to Innovis.
+Innovis has adopted security measures to protect the confidentiality of the personal information we collect and maintain about consumers.
 Accordingly, we prohibit the unlawful disclosure of personal information and limit access to the same.
-While no data transmission or storage can be guaranteed to be 100% secure, we maintain an information security program that contains administrative, technical, and physical safeguards to protect the security and confidentiality of personal information from unauthorized disclosure in accordance with applicable credit reporting and data privacy laws.
-We have also taken steps in place to ensure that access to personal information is limited to necessary employees and third parties who need to know such information to provide the services that our customers or consumers have requested or support our business functions.
+We maintain an information security program that contains administrative, technical, and physical safeguards designed to protect the security and confidentiality of personal information from unauthorized disclosure in accordance with applicable credit reporting and data privacy laws and industry standards.
+We have implemented controls to ensure that access to personal information is limited to those employees, affiliates, and third parties who need to know such information to provide the services that our customers or consumers have requested or support our business functions.